HMS Wren (U28): Service history

-In late March Wren and the group were with Arctic convoy JW 58, which saw four U-boats destroyed in a five-day running battle.
+In late March 1944, Wren and the group escorted JW 58, an Arctic convoy, which saw four U-boats destroyed during a five-day running battle.

-In May in the Atlantic once more, Wren took part in the destruction of U-473 after a prolonged search and a "hunt to exhaustion".
+In May, back in the Atlantic, Wren took part in the destruction of U-473 after a prolonged search and a "hunt to exhaustion".

-In June and July Wren and 2SG were in the Channel as part of Operation Neptune, protecting the Allied invasion force from U-boat attack.
-In August Wren and others destroyed U-608 off the French coast.
+During June and July, Wren and the 2nd Support Group operated in the Channel as part of Operation Neptune, providing protection for the Allied invasion force against U-boat attack.
+In August, Wren and others destroyed U-608 off the French coast.

-After a further refit Wren was reassigned to 22EG in January 1945, engaged in anti-submarine patrols off the coast of Britain.
+After a further refit, Wren was reassigned in January 1945 to the 22nd Escort Group, conducting anti-submarine patrols off the British coast.

-In March 1945 Wren was nominated to join the British Pacific Fleet, but had not done so before August 1945 and the end of the war in the east.
-Wren was paid off, but re-commissioned in 1946 for service in the Middle East.
-In April 1949 she commenced a refit at Malta dockyard.
-This involved the removal of the Anti-Submarine equipment on the Quarterdeck, which was replaced with extra accommodation.
-She was eventually paid off in 1955, and sold for scrap arriving at Rosyth for breaking up on 2 February 1956.
+In March 1945, Wren was nominated to join the British Pacific Fleet, but had not done so by August, when the war in the Far East ended.
+She was paid off, but re-commissioned in 1946 for service in the Middle East.
+In April 1949, she commenced a refit at Malta Dockyard.
+This involved the removal of the anti-submarine equipment on the quarterdeck, which was replaced with additional accommodation.
+She was eventually paid off in 1955 and sold for scrap, arriving at Rosyth for breaking up on 2 February 1956.